coralproject/talk/README.md

 npm run docz -- dev
 ```

+After compilation has finished you can access docz at http://127.0.0.1:3030/.

 ## Configuration

 The following environment variables can be set to configure the Talk Server.
 You